mdekauwe/CABLE_benchmarking/README.md

         "fixedCO2": "400.0",
     }

+On the NCI, if you get an error about your python version:

+    "The use of the #!/usr/bin/env python interpreter line in python scripts..."

+Then try:

+    module load python3-as-python

 *Single-site, multi-sites and all-sites ...*

 To run a single site, you just need to set which site you wish to run in the python list variable, e.g.